neilg63/astro-calc-api/README.md

 - loc: current lat,lng(,alt) coordinates
 - days: number of days worth of transitions, default 28, e.g. 366 will return a whole year")
 - iso: 0 = show julian days (default), 1 = show ISO datetime UTC
+- mode: Alignment and refraction options for rise / set times.
+See notes above for all options.
-- mode: 0,1 (default) show as dailt transition sets with max, min as well as next_rise/next_set and prev_set/prev_rise, 2: show as linear sequence of transition events
+- full: 0,1 (default) show as dailt transition sets with max, min as well as next_rise/next_set and prev_set/prev_rise, 2: show as linear sequence of transition events

 Calculate the alternating rise, set, IC and MC times as well and min. and max. altitudes of the sun over 1 or more days.